alumni-labs-yyc/alumni-lab/how-to/standard-lab-format.md

 - usually has a full-stack component
 - has one "lead" dev
 - takes 4 to 6 weeks
-- e.g. Quote Chat, Many Faced God
+- e.g. Video bookmarking app

 # Small Project